Germany: Berlin reacts to far-right surge in eastern elections | DW | 02.09.2019

 Chancellor Angela Merkel's center-right Christian Democrats (CDU) and the center-left Social Democrats (SPD) just about managed to come out on top in regional elections in Saxony and Brandenburg respectively.

 But both parties, who form the governing coalition at national level, still took an electoral hit.
-The far-right Alternative für Deutschland (AfD) came second in both states.
+The Alternative für Deutschland (AfD) came second in both states, a massive gain on results four years ago,

-The overriding reaction the morning after was rather sobering in political Berlin.
-But as soul-searching started in earnest, all parties were adamant they would not work with the AfD.
+But some polls had the far-right party in the lead a few weeks ago, and political observers thought the result, while certainly not great for Angela Merkel's grand coalition, was still good enough to ensure that it is not about to collapse immediately.

+The key to that was the very mixed results the SPD got in the two states.
+While the Social Democrats slumped to just 7.7%, or fifth place, in the state of Saxony, they still won in Brandenburg.
+A defeat there would have increased tension in the party, and potentially pushed it closer to walking out on Merkel's coalition, thus ending her 14-year tenure as chancellor.

 Read more: How the world press viewed the far-right surge in eastern German elections